cpuguy83/docker-volumes/README.md

 * **rm** - Removes a volume.
 A volume is only removed if no containers are using it
 * **export** - Creates an archive of the volume and outputs it to stdout.
-You can optionally pause all running containers (which are using the requested volume) before exporting the volume using `--puase`
+You can optionally pause all running containers (which are using the requested volume) before exporting the volume using `--pause`

 ```
 NAME: